 Strategically Defending Medical Providers Against Prescription Drug Fraud Charges

-Candice Fields Has A Track Record Of Protecting Her Clients From Being Indicted
+Candice Fields Law, PC Has A Track Record Of Protecting Clients From Being Indicted

 Retaining an experienced attorney during the investigation process is essential to avoiding criminal charges.
 After an investigating agency receives information about an overprescribing doctor, the DEA or other federal agencies utilize a variety of monitoring programs to target a so-called “pill mill.”